AdityaRaj-007/letsbloom_assignment/README.md

 ## Introduction

-This project serves as a starting point for developing web applications with Flask and MongoDB.
+This task serves as a starting point for developing web applications with Flask and MongoDB.
 It includes the basic structure for setting up a RESTful API with endpoints for CRUD operations on a MongoDB database.

 ## Features

-- Flask web application
 - MongoDB integration for data storage
 - Basic CRUD operations (Create, Read, Update)
 - RESTful API design